 It also works very well if a client simply needs some expert assistance to understand things like software functionality or methods and equipment used in the warehouse.
 I've had many clients that just need a little help understanding a particular aspect of inventory management or warehouse operations, all they needed was an hour or so on the phone with me and they were ready to move forward on their own.

-I can even do warehouse layout /process flow work with E-consulting, but not necessarily to the level of a detailed warehouse design with onsite work.
-I have provided CAD drawings of conceptual designs for warehouses I have never stepped foot into.
+I can even do warehouse layout /process flow work with E-consulting.
+I have provided numerous CAD drawings of conceptual designs for warehouses I have never stepped foot into.
 If you can provide me with a drawing of the space with key dimensions along with information about your product and operation, I can put together concept drawings showing possible layouts and flows.
 The primary limitation is I can't walk through the space and look for things that may not have been previously discussed.
 So you will need to fine tune the layout to take into account these types of issues, though in reality you would likely need to do some of this anyway even if I was able to walk through the space.

 Am I a good candidate for E-consulting?